NAThompson/DifferentiableRaytracing/README.md

 ![left](figures/helicoid_bounded.png)

-Any method we use to compute the parameters $$(u,v,t)$$ will require a good initial guess and bounds on the parameterss.
+Any method we use to compute the parameters $$(u,v,t)$$ will require a good initial guess and bounds on the parameters.

 Let's surround the helicoid with a cylinder $$x^2 + y^2 = r^2$$.